oracle-livelabs/apex/apex-professional-hol15/approval-management.md

         l_req_status varchar2(10) :='PENDING';
         Begin
-           if :APP_USER = :MGR_NAME then --this is the first approver -- set the request id to be the id of the task created when the request was submitted l_request_id := :APEX$TASK_ID;
+           if :APP_USER = :MGR_NAME then --this is the first approver -- Set the request ID to be the ID of the task created when the request was submitted l_request_id := :APEX$TASK_ID;
         else
        -- this is an intermediate approver.
 Set the request-id from the corresponding task parameter value